connorcrowe/geoff/README.md

 # Geoff: Natural language interface for exploring spatial data
 ###### *Connor Crowe*
-GEOFF (GEOspatial Fact Finder) takes prompts in natural language, converts them into spatial SQL queries, and displays results on a map - shortening the time from question to insight for planners, geographers, and more.
+**GEOFF *(GEO-spatial Fact Finder)*** takes a prompt in natural language, converts it into a spatial SQL query, and displays the result on a map - shortening the time from question to insight for planners, geographers, and more.

 ## Problem Statement
 **Motivation**

 *Many questions can be answered with a map.* Questions from urban mobility to planning to climate response and more can be answered with geospatial data, but can require complex spatial SQL queries and data cleaning that is non-trivial for non-technical users.

 Geoff is an experiment in making answers more accessible by turning plain English into spatial queries and mapping the results.

 **Problem**

 Planners, NGOs, activists, public employees have questions with geospatial answers but are often limited by the collection and querying of spatial data.

 ## Current
 ### State of Development
-Preliminary datasets have been cleaned and prepped for testing.
-DB is quickly set up in a docker container.
-Current models are (for now) hosted locally on my homelab and accessed via Ollama.
-A python script takes a user prompt to the model with a custom system prompt that outlines the DB schema and returns a spatial SQL query.

-**Status**: Great to have data flowing through the pipes.
-Model performance is still wildly inconsistent.
+- **DB**: Created via 2 docker containers, including full ETL pipeline to ingest and load data from API.
+Currently includes datasets on bike lanes, neighbourhoods, and parks.
+- **Backend**: Prototype setup with `FastAPI` that can accept queries from the frontend, call the LLM to get a SQL query back, and return the results of that query to the frontend.
+- **Frontend**: Can accept a natural language prompt, and display results on a map as well as in a preview table.
+- **LLM**: Running local model `sqlcoder` via `Ollama` on home-lab.
+Results are... mixed.

+- **Next Objectives**:
+    - Auto-retry if SQL from LLM is not valid and executable
+    - Add few-shot examples to system prompt to help LLM understand geospatial functions (intersections, buffers, areas & other aggregates, etc.)
+    - Experiment with other models
+    - Add prompt pre-processing to avoid needing to pass entire DB schema to LLM as system prompt
+    - Improve visualization of results

+**Status**: DB structure is done and expandable.
+The frontend is showing results!
+Now to improve the model reliability and add more data.

 ### Capabilities
 **Currently Integrated Data**
 - Bike lanes in Toronto (type of lane, year installed)
 - Neighbourhoods in Toronto
-- *More coming soon*
+- Parks and Recreation facilities

 **Current Ability**
 - Manual spatial queries on data (cleaned and joined)
 - Mid-accuracy spatial SQL generated from English prompt
-    - Models in experimentation: mistral, mixtral, sqlcoder, llama3.2
+    - Models in experimentation: `mistral`, `mixtral`, `sqlcoder`, `llama3.2`
-- Model improvements so far:
-    - System prompting

 ### Architecture
 1. User enters a natural language question